decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **expires_time** - OPTIONAL.
 Message Expired Time.
 The `expires_time` attribute is used for the sender to express when they consider the message to be expired, expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z UTC) [link](1970-01-01T00:00:00Z UTC).
 This attribute signals when the message is considered no longer valid by the sender.
 When omitted, the message is considered to have no expiration by the sender.

 - **body** - REQUIRED.
 The `body` attribute contains all the message type specific attributes of the message type indicated in the `type` attribute.
 This attribute MUST be present, even if empty.
+It MUST be a JSON object conforming to RFC 7159.

 With respect to headers, [DIDComm Messaging](.) follows the extensibility pattern established by the JW* family of standards.
 A modest inventory of predefined "header" fields is specified, as shown above.
 Additional fields with unreserved names can be added at the discretion of producers and consumers of messages; any software that doesn't understand such fields SHOULD ignore them and MUST NOT fail because of their inclusion in a message.
 This is appropriate for a simple, flat data model.